 Description of Annual Public Water System Compliance Report

-Annual Public Water System 2012 Compliance Report Summary.
-This report is a brief summary of all Kentucky violations to national primary drinking water regulations.
-It is arranged by contaminant and subdivided into MCL, monitoring and treatment technique violations.
+Annual Public Water System 2013 Detailed Compliance Report Summary.
+This report is a summary of all Kentucky violations to national primary drinking water regulations.

-Annual Public Water System 2012 Detailed Compliance Report.
-This report is a detailed list of all Kentucky violations to national primary drinking water regulations.
-It is arranged by public water system then subdivided by contaminant and then further divided into MCL, monitoring and treatment technique violations.
+Annual Public Water System 2013 Detailed Compliance Report by Chemical Contaminant.
+This report is a list of all Kentucky violations of primary drinking water regulations by contaminant.

 Back to Information for Consumers Main Page